 Every child appointed to the Florida Statewide Guardian ad Litem Office is assigned a Guardian ad Litem Attorney.

-The Statewide Guardian ad Litem Office uses a multi-disciplinary team approach to represent children using a Guardian ad Litem Attorney, child welfare professional, and hopefully a volunteer.
-The Office’s multi-disciplinary team model has been recognized as best practice in child representation since 1993 and is recommended by many advocacy organizations, including the Quality Improvement Center on the Representation of Children in the Child Welfare System.
+The Statewide Guardian ad Litem Office uses a multi-disciplinary team approach to represent children using a Guardian ad Litem Attorney, a child welfare professional, and hopefully a trained volunteer or pro bono attorney from the child’s community.
+The Office’s multi-disciplinary team model has been recognized as best practice in child representation since 1993 and is the recommended practice by many advocacy organizations, including the Quality Improvement Center on the Representation of Children in the Child Welfare System.
 The unique perspective and expertise of each multi-disciplinary team member complement the others.
-All are critical in the representation and advocating of the children.
+All are critical in the representation of Florida’s abused, abandoned, and neglected children.

-The Statewide Guardian ad Litem Office has more than 180 attorneys on staff and over 200 pro-bono attorneys who volunteer their services.
-In 2021, we served more than 37,000 children in Florida and had more than 13,000 volunteers.
+The Statewide Guardian ad Litem Office has more than 180 attorneys on staff and hundreds of pro-bono attorneys throughout Florida who volunteer their services.
+In 2022, we served more than 36,000 children in Florida and had more than 11,000 volunteers.

 We believe the ability to shape a young life profoundly affects our collective future.
 We train and support attorneys, volunteers and child welfare professionals to be caring, dedicated advocates and mentors for Florida’s most vulnerable children during this critical, traumatic time in their lives.

 When a child is removed from their home, the judge stands in the parent’s shoes and has a duty to protect the child.
 Statewide Guardian ad Litem Office representation is an integral part of a child’s protection.
 When a judge appoints the Statewide Guardian ad Litem Office to an abused, neglected, or abandoned child, the child gets: